Groups definable in partial differential fields with an automorphism: Preliminaries

+\begin{thm} (Pillay, \cite{P-Fund}, Theorem 4.1 and Corollary 4.2)\vlabel{P-fund} Let $G$ be a group definable in $\calu$, which is connected (i.e., with no definable subgroup of finite index).
+Then $G$ embeds definably into $H(\calu)$, for some algebraic group $H$. \end{thm}

+This result is stated for one derivation, but the author remarks that it generalises easily to several commuting derivations.

 \para {\bf The theories {\rm ACFA} and $\dcfa$}\\ The $\call_\si$-theory of difference fields has a model companion denoted $\acfa$ (\cite{M}, see also \cite{CH} and \cite{CHP}).
-Omar Le\'on-S\'anchez showed that the $\call_{\si,\Delta}$-theory of difference-differential fields admits a model companion, $\dcfa$, and he gave an explicit axiomatisation of this theory in \cite{LS}.
+Le\'on-S\'anchez showed that the $\call_{\si,\Delta}$-theory of difference-differential fields admits a model companion, $\dcfa$, and he gave an explicit axiomatisation of this theory in \cite{LS}.
 (When $m=1$, the theory was extensively studied by the third author, in \cite{Bu2}, see also \cite{Bu1}). \\[0.05in] The theories $\acfa$ and $\dcfa$ have similar properties, they are model-complete, supersimple and eliminate imaginaries, but they are not complete and do not eliminate quantifiers.
 The completions of both theories are obtained by describing the isomorphism type of the difference subfield $\rat^{alg}$.
 In what follows we will view ACFA as $\dcfa$ with $m=0$, and we fix a (sufficiently saturated) model $\calu$ of $\dcfa$.
+Until subsection 2.3, definable will mean $\call_{\si,\Delta}$-definable in $\calu$, and a {\em small} $A$ will be one such that $\calu$ is $(|A|+\aleph_0)^+$ saturated.